glue-viz/glue/doc/getting_started.rst

 Open a Data Set
 ---------------

 Let's get some data into glue.
 The data we will be using in this tutorial are located in here.
-From the menu, select ``File -> open data``.
+From the menu, select :menuselection:`File --> open data`.
 In the dialog, select and open the ``Extinction.fits`` file

 .. tip:: You can also open a data set by clicking the + button at the bottom of the layer manager